chennanni/note-tech/java/questions/index.md

 ## Static
 - declare a static variable with same name in super & sub class?
 Yes.
 Either variable belongs to its own class.
-- override static mehtod ?
-No compile error.
-It acts like override, but it's not exactly like that.
 - use super keyword in static methods?
-No, you can't. super keyword is a non-static variable
+No, you can't. super keyword is a non-static variable.
 - declare a method with both abstract and static?
 No, you can't.

-## Volatile
-- volatile is used to indicate that a variable's value will be modified by different threads
-- The value of this variable will never be cached thread-locally: all reads and writes will go to "main memory"

-## Transient
-- marks a member variable not to be serialized when it is persisted to streams of bytes

 ## Overriding & Overloading